World Schizophrenia Awareness Week 2025

 A FEW LINKS TO PAST THINGS I HAVE CONTRIBUTED:

 • I was interviewed on Sky News during Schizophrenia Awareness Week in 2018, days after releasing Get Up Mum.
 I don’t get to go on TV much.
-(Spicks & Specks in 2010 featuring myself and Marcia Hynes together at last and me dressed as a cat on Channel 31 in 2017).
+(Spicks & Specks in 2010 featuring myself and Marcia Hynes together at last and me covering Spiderbait’s ‘Calypso’ on Adam Hills Gordon Street Tonight in 2011).

 • An interview (with fellow only child Elizabeth Flux) in the Guardian from 2018 which is all about my book and lived experience.